Jérémie Beyou takes Vendée-Arctique lead on final leg

 Jérémie Beyou on Charal leads the Vendée-Arctique fleet on the final leg to the finish in Les Sables d’Olonne.

-With less than 250 nm to run Beyou holds a narrow (7nm) lead ahead of Charlie Dalin on Apivia, with Thomas Ruyant (LinkedOut) in third place.
+With less than 127 nm to run Beyou holds a narrow lead ahead of Thomas Ruyant (LinkedOut) with Charlie Dalin on Apivia in third place.

 Samantha Davis ( Initiatives – Coeur) is now in fourth place battling with Kévin Escoffier (PRB).